tazbin/monorepo-ci-cd-pipeline/README.md

 ### Steps to Provision Your EC2 Instance:

 1. **Configure Ansible**:
-   - Modify the `inventory.ini` file to include your EC2 instance details, such as the hostname, user, and private key.
+   - Modify the `hosts.ini` file to include your EC2 instance details, such as the hostname, user, and private key.

 2. **Run the Ansible Playbook**:
    - Navigate to the `ansible/` directory and execute the following command to install Docker on your EC2 instance: